 I remember when I started my first professional job, I started off saving 10% of my income for retirement.
 But with my retirement goal in mind, I eventually ramped that up to 15% followed by 20%.
 And then after a few years, I was saving as much as the IRS would allow!

-Whenever someone asks me “how much should I be saving?”, my answer is always very simple: Save until it hurts.
+Whenever someone asks me “how much should I be saving for retirement in my 20s?”, my answer is always very simple: Save until it hurts.
 By this, I mean you should save as much money with every paycheck to the point where you’ve got almost nothing leftover when you’re done paying your bills.

 Why do this?
 Because over time it will help you to become more disciplined with your spending habits and prevent lifestyle inflation from creeping in as your income starts to rise.
 Meanwhile, the more you increase your savings rate, the closer you will get to your vision of retirement.